stayathome/IniEd-page/doc/ReadmeEng.md

 5. Press "Add" button and choose IniEd.wlx.
 Press "Ok".
 6. Enjoy! ;-)

 Note.
-To use the plugin with other file types (*.url, *.log), you can edit
+To use the plugin with other file types (.url, .log), you can edit
-      the corresponding "_detect" line in the wincmd.ini file and add the extension you want.
+      the corresponding `_detect` line in the wincmd.ini file and add the extension you want.

 Hotkeys